Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 In this section, we introduce concepts that will be crucial for our discussion.
 We use an analogous circuit model described in subsection~\ref{sub:circuitmodel}, namely we consider $n$-qubit quantum circuits $\Phi$ of the form

 where $L$ represents the number of layers, also referred to as circuit depth, $\{\mathcal{V}_k^{\mathrm{single}}\}^L_{k=1}$ are layers of single-qubit gates distributed according a single-qubit $2$-design, $\mathcal{U}_{i} \coloneqq U_i(\cdot)U^{\dag}_i$ corresponds to the $n$-qubit unitary channel associated with the unitary layer $U_i$ for $i\in [L]$ which is formed by two-qubits gates, and $\mathcal{N}$ is a single-qubit quantum channel.
 Recall that we assume that the two-qubit gates in the circuit are distributed according to a two-qubit $2$-design (see Definition~\ref{def:localdesignlayer}).
 For example, our model encompasses the brickwork architecture in Fig.~\ref{Fig:circ}.
-Remember that, because of the unitary invariance of the two-qubit $2$-design layers, one can add `for free' layers of single-qubit Haar random gates layers, since we will be considering only up to second moment quantities.
-Thus, in the above equation, the layer of single-qubit gates (apart from the last one, $\mathcal{V}_{L}^{\,\mathrm{single}}$) do not play a fundamental role in our model.
+Remember that, because of the unitary invariance of the two-qubit $2$-design layers, one can add `for free' layers of single-qubit Haar random gates, since we will be considering only up to second moment quantities.
+Thus, in the above equation, the layer of single-qubit gates (apart from the last one, $\mathcal{V}_{L}^{\,\mathrm{single}}$) can be removed.

 We now assume that the circuit is also also dependent on variational parameters $\boldsymbol{\theta} \coloneqq (\theta_1, \dots, \theta_m) \in \mathbb{R}^{m}$, which parameterize some of the two-qubit gates, which come from the set $\{\exp(-i \theta_{\mu}H_\mu)\}^m_{\mu=1}$, where $H_\mu$ are two-local Hermitian operators with $\norm{H_\mu}_{\infty}\le 1$.
 Specifically, we assume for simplicity that these parameterized gates are positioned at the start of the unitary layer $\mathcal{U}_i$ for $i\in [L]$.
 It is important to note that while we introduce these parameterized gates, they do not impact our model due to left-right invariance of the two-qubit $2$-design layers we consider, and so they can be considered part of one of the unitary layers $\mathcal{U}_i$ for $i\in [L]$; their introduction is primarily to facilitate the discussion on partial derivatives and barren plateaus.